michelson-code/Projeto-Chamado-HelpDesk/README.md

-# Projeto: Chamado de HelpDesk
+# [EN] Project: HelpDesk Ticket System

-Sistema **HelpDesk** simples para registro e acompanhamento de chamados, desenvolvido em C++ e Python como exercício de programação estruturada e orientação a objetos.[web:1]

-## Objetivos do projeto

-- Permitir o cadastro de chamados com informações básicas (solicitante, descrição, prioridade, status).
-- Gerenciar a fila de atendimento (abertura, atualização e encerramento de chamados).
-- Explorar conceitos de estrutura de dados e lógica de negócios aplicados a sistemas de suporte.
+Simple **HelpDesk** system for registering and tracking support tickets, developed in C++ and Python as an exercise in structured programming and object-oriented design.

+## Project goals

+- Allow users to register tickets with basic information (requester, description, priority, status).
+- Manage the support queue (opening, updating, and closing tickets).
+- Explore data structure concepts and business logic applied to support systems.

+## Technologies used

+- C++ (main implementation and/or console version).
+- Python (alternative implementation or auxiliary scripts).

-## Tecnologias utilizadas
+## Repository structure

-- C++ (implementação principal e/ou versão de console).[web:1]
-- Python (versão alternativa ou scripts de apoio).[web:1]

-## Estrutura do repositório

-- `DeskHelp.cpp`: implementação em C++ do sistema de chamados.
+- `DeskHelp.cpp`: C++ implementation of the ticket system.
-- `DeskHelp.py`: implementação em Python do sistema de chamados.
+- `DeskHelp.py`: Python implementation of the ticket system.
-- `LICENSE`: licença GPL-3.0 que rege o uso e distribuição deste código.[web:1]

-## Como executar
+- `LICENSE`: GPL-3.0 license that governs the use and distribution of this code.

+## How to run

-### C++ (DeskHelp.cpp)
+### C++ (`DeskHelp.cpp`)

-1. Certifique-se de ter um compilador C++ (por exemplo, `g++`) instalado.
+1. Make sure you have a C++ compiler installed (for example, `g++`).
-2. Compile o projeto:
+2. Compile the project:
+g++ DeskHelp.cpp -o helpdesk

+text
+3. Run the binary:
+'''bash
+./helpdesk
+'''

+### Python (`DeskHelp.py`)

+1. Make sure you have Python 3 installed.
+2. Run the script:
+'''bash
+python DeskHelp.py
+'''

+## License

+This project is licensed under the GPL-3.0 License.
+See the `LICENSE` file for more details.